LostKobrakai/Tut/PageTypes.md

 Also as hooks are just runtime replacements for real methods they don't have features like visibility properties (`public`, `protected` and `private`) or type hinting.
 While really a lot of functions can already be hooked for example the constructors cannot and we did change the constructor logic in both of our classes.

 A last advantage of a custom class is the ability to adhere to any interface you might be using in your application.
 Say you've a third party library, which does accept an interface as input.
 You can now go ahead an implement that interface for a specific page type and after that simply pass these pages into the library.
+Same goes for our custom repository.

 ## Finish up.